nxsy/xcb_handmade/README.md

 information, credits, and licensing information.

-The xcb platform layer and the alternate build in src/alternate/ was written by Neil Blakey-Milner (and in future others?), and is freely distributable in isolation under the BSD license, as specified in the header of the relevant files.
+The xcb platform layer and the alternate build in src/alternate/ was written by Neil Blakey-Milner (and others listed below), and is freely distributable in isolation under the BSD license, as specified in the header of the relevant files.

+Jonathan Nilsson contributed the platform layer debug read/write file functions.